jetoile/hadoop-unit/README.md

 However, for compatibility reason, SolR/SolRCloud and Elasticsearch can not be run into the same JVM.
 For this purpose, there are 2 standalone packages which are generated (one which is compliant with solr and one which is compliant with elasticsearch).

+Neo4j will not be integrated with the standalone component since there are too much conflicts with dependencies:
+* Kafka (2.10_10.0.0.0) is using scala-library-2.10.6.jar but neo4j-cypher is using scala-library-2.11.8.jar.
+* Neo4j is using lucene 5.5.0 which create conflict with solr and elasticsearch.

 ##Integration testing (will start each component present into classpath)
 With maven, add dependencies of components which are needed